 However, you do not need to wait for the leaves to turn brown before transplanting Daffodils.

-You can transplant Daffodils at any time of the year, but it’s not always the case for all varieties.
+You can transplant Daffodils any time of the year, but it’s not always true for all varieties.

 - Transplanting prevents overcrowding of your Daffodils.